Tom-Quirk/prog_black_coursework_2/learning_log.md

 • Next step(s) to achieve your goals

 - Use the Zillows Economics dataset to build a house price prediction model with XGBoost based on factors like average income, crime rate, number of hospitals, number of schools, etc.

+* Entries 1-3 were written up from late February to last Sunday.
+The final entry was made last night after completing the project.
+I realised only recently that the date of a local git commit doesn't appear on github, and pushed stuff up last night.